hengshuaiyao/HengshuaiYao.github.io/README.md

 However, my contributions were not recognized or credited by the literature for some reason.
 I was also part of the TDC paper development (for some reason my name was not on this paper though).

 Finally, after enormous mental struggles, I gave up holding on this.
-I wish the GTD and the TDC2 authors can read my preconditioning TD paper and compare with yours, have a discussion and reflection (e.g., search  your email boxes) to have a judgement on, (1) **whether the GTD and TDC papers took great advantage of the preconditioning paper without giving any credit; (2) whether my involvement at the time deserved the authorship**. 学生有些恍惚。。。。。。
+I wish the GTD and the TDC2 authors can read my preconditioning TD paper and compare with yours, have a discussion and reflection (e.g., search  your email boxes) to have a judgement on, (1) **whether the GTD and TDC papers took great advantage of the preconditioning paper without giving any credit; (2) whether my involvement at the time deserved the authorship**. 学生有些恍惚。

 Motivation of bringing this up now: This has been about 15 years.
 I already had an unusually hard research career.
 This has confused me for a long time in my Ph.D time and career choice.
 This was my first paper when I was a master student before I came to UofA.
 Perhaps the ultimate reason is that, I don't want to see that one day I die, nobody knows this.
 I have a family, and about just another 15 years for my left career.